ManApart/quest-command/notes.md

 Skill is based on type (water, air, earth, fire)
 Words of power learned indiviually / unlocked from quests and artifacts.
 Some words of power require a minimum level to use.
 Same spells scale up in potency as their skill increases

+Equippable gauntlets that help words from a certain element

+Atmospheric effects should effect spell cost / power
+- Super hot, buff fire
+- Super windy, buff wind
+- Underwater, buff water
+- In a cave, buff earth
+- In a dense forest / cave, nerf air
+- Spell that makes things more windy etc

 **Upgrades**